Ackergill Tower

-From 2014, Ackergill Tower was operated as an events and wedding venue by AmaZing Venues, before being sold to US philanthropist, Dr Betsee Parker in February 2019.
+From 2014, Ackergill Tower was operated as an events and wedding venue by AmaZing Venues until 2019.

 History

 Early history

 The Clan Keith, under John Keith of Inverugie, inherited the lands of Ackergill in 1354 from the Cheynes family.
 Ackergill Tower may have been built by his son, but was first mentioned in 1538.

 Keiths and Sinclairs

 In 1547, the Sinclairs of Girnigoe attacked and seized the castle.
 Mary of Guise, then Regent of Scotland, granted the Sinclairs remission for this and returned Ackergill Tower to the Keiths.
 She later installed Laurence Oliphant, 4th Lord Oliphant, as keeper of Ackergill in 1549.
 The Sinclairs again captured the castle in 1556, for which they were again granted remission.
 John Keith, Captain of Ackergill, was present at the death of Mary of Guise at Edinburgh in 1560.

 In 1593, Robert Keith, brother to George Keith, 5th Earl Marischal (who rightfully owned the tower), seized Ackergill by force, for which he was declared a rebel, and the castle was returned to the Earl.
 In September 1597 John Keith of Subster attacked the tower in the dead of night, climbing the walls with ladders, taking its occupants by surprise and capturing the place.

 In 1612, the Sinclairs acquired Ackergill Tower once again, but through legal means, when it was sold to the Earl of Caithness by the Earl Marischal.
 However, by 1623 it was under assault once more, when it was besieged by Sir Robert Gordon during his feud with George Sinclair, 5th Earl of Caithness.
 The Sinclairs surrendered the castle before any assault took place.

 In 1651, Oliver Cromwell may have used Ackergill Tower to garrison his troops during his siege of the Keith's Dunnottar Castle, when he was hunting for the Honours of Scotland.
 In 1676, John Campbell, 2nd Earl of Breadalbane and Holland took possession of Ackergill Tower in repayment of debts owed to him by the Sinclairs.